 - On-site docent-guided tours have been temporarily suspended.
 Please check back for updates.

-* numbers may change based on current public health and safety guidelines.
+* numbers may change based on current health and safety protocols.

 Once your request is processed, you will receive confirmation of your self-guided visit with information about check-in procedures for tickets, directions for parking, and tour guidelines.
 If it is an online live tour (synchronistic) or pre-recorded (asynchronistic) tour, you will receive instructions in your confirmation email.